12 November 2020

 Some dogs are considered seniors as early as 5 years old depending on their breed.

-As dogs age, their nutritional requirements change which is why senior dog food is specifically formulated for the needs of senior dogs.
-Senior dog foods are generally lower in calories and total fat considering their metabolism slows over the years, and excess energy, especially in the form of fat can lead to obesity and buildup of fat deposits within the arteries.
+As dogs age, their nutritional requirements change.
+Senior dog food is specifically formulated to meet the changing needs of senior dogs.
+Senior dog foods are generally lower in calories and total fat because a dog’s metabolism slows over the years.
+Excess energy or fat can lead to obesity and buildup of fat deposits within the arteries.
 Additionally, diets that are higher in fiber may help with weight management in senior dogs.
-High quality diets that are highly digestible are also important for the senior pet, whose digestive system may also be declining and have more difficulty extracting and utilizing nutrients from a low-quality diet.
-Moderate, but adequate protein is a particularly important nutrient to look for, as senior dogs still need sufficient protein to maintain their lean body mass, but excessive protein is unnecessary.

 It is important to note that all pet parents should consult with a veterinarian for professional diagnosis and treatment of their pets.
 This information is not intended to replace the advice of a veterinarian or veterinary nutritionist.